imazen/hardwired/faq.md

 ## Force a static file to download instead of display

-To force a static file to download instead of display in-browser, add "?download=true" to the URL.
+To force a static file to download instead of display in-browser, add `?download=true` to the URL.
 Hardwired will notice this and send the appropriate content-disposition headers.

 ## Highlighting the currently selected menu item